datatogether/roadmap/reference/workflow_changes.md

 may have been archived elsewhere, pushing these contributions back to the greater community.

 ### Institutions as First-Class Contributors
-As an example by data.gov publishes metadata about it's content.
+As an example, data.gov publishes metadata about its content.
 If we archive data.gov content.
 This metadata will be visible, and properly attributed to data.gov.

 ### User-Contributed Data Collections